Skip to main content.

 Resources for Providers

-As one of only 33 NIH-designated Alzheimer’s Disease Research Centers, the KU ADRC provides the resources doctors and other healthcare providers need to improve screening, treatment, and prevention.
+As one of only 35 NIH-designated Alzheimer’s Disease Research Centers, the KU ADRC provides the resources doctors and other healthcare providers need to improve screening, treatment, and prevention.

 Explore the KU ADRC resources for providers

-Working together, the healthcare community is moving toward the day when we can postpone, or prevent, the changes created by Alzheimer’s disease.
+Working together, the healthcare community is moving toward the day when we can postpone or prevent the changes created by Alzheimer’s disease.
 The KU Alzheimer’s Disease Research Center is pleased to offer the resources you need to stay updated on research and treatments, improve screening, and refer patients as needed.
 We encourage you to learn more about all the resources available, including the Cognitive Care Network, created with your practice and patients in mind.

 Refer Your Patients to the ADRC for Research Participation